eslawski/vacation-blogs/_posts/2018-09-16-grand-canyon.markdown

 Once we were over the Bridge we knew we were close to Phantom Ranch.
 At this point, I had just run out of water (3L).

 We finally arrived at Phantom Ranch at about 4:30pm, which means it took us just over 4 hours to get down.
 We checked into the ranch and got our dorm assignments.
 There are two different options for staying at Phantom Ranch.
-You can either rent and entire cabin, or stay in their male/female dorms.
+You can either rent an entire cabin, or stay in their male/female dorms.
 There is also an option to pitch a tent.

 {% include standalone_blog_image.html image_name="23_phantom_ranch.jpg" %}